Fall Color in the North Carolina Mountains: the When, Where and How

 Starting with stark contrast against the dark spruce and fir of the highest peaks around 6000 ft, deciduous trees transform from the lush green of summer to the array of colors in autumn.
 Elevation plays a crucial role in the display over the next 6 weeks.
 The highest regions experience the shift of seasons first, different tones slowly moving down the slopes as fall arrives.

 Usually from early to mid-October, the leaves peak around 6000 to 5000 ft, continuing into the valley as temperatures drop throughout the season.
 This is a great time to visit areas around Mount Mitchell and Clingman’s Dome, the two tallest peaks in North Carolina.
 In the following two weeks around mid- to late October, driving on the Blue Ridge Parkway does not get any better as the resplendent fall color reaches its peak between 4000 and 5000 ft.
-This is a splendid time to visit the mountains closest to Asheville, North Carolina and the famous Linn Cove Viaduct along the Blue Ridge Parkway.
+This marks an ideal time to visit the mountains closest to Asheville, North Carolina and the famous Linn Cove Viaduct along the Blue Ridge Parkway.
 Nonetheless, in early November when tourists have retreated home, consider catching the gorgeous lingering hues of mid-elevations and the vibrant lower foothills.

 Spectacular and annual, this show is the product of the deciduous trees of the forest shedding their leaves to survive the winter.
 When the days were sun-filled and long, these leaves provided food for their trees, capturing energy from the sun via the process of photosynthesis.
 Their green appearance came from chlorophyll, a sunlight-capturing pigment that actually masks other pigments not seen until autumn.
 As the days shorten and the morning chill takes longer to burn off, the dominant chlorophyll breaks down and reveals the splendor of color it had been hiding!